Mmd4J/AbilityClasses/README.md

 Thanks for using AbilityClasses
-This plugin is made for custom classes with their own abilities which is really cool. if you want to use the plugin api you should just do this in your pom.xml:
+This plugin is made for custom classes with their own abilities which is really cool.
+I've tried to make a great api for making classes & abilities very easy but don't worry i'll describe everything you may need but first. if you want to use the plugin api you should just do this in your pom.xml:

 ```xml